chrisbroski/foundations-of-behavioral-logic/anti-glossary.md

 ### Unobservable

-Terms must be defined in a way

 Sometimes words are used that describe concepts that have already been definitively disproven or are inherently illogical or unobservable.
 Recycling bad ideas is not valuable.
+We will not be talking about ghosts, magic spells, chi, or other overtly mystical concepts.
 Only use words that have rigorous, observable definitions, unless your goal is to deliberately confuse and mislead.

 ## The Forbidden Words

 *Forbidden* might be too strong of a term.
 If a term is only ambiguous or misleading, I see no problem continuing to use it in casual conversation.
+But when we are talking about very complex and contentious topics (such as the nature of intelligence) we have little of of constructive communication if we cannot agree to key terms that are as clear and consistent as possible.

+These are terms that I actively avoid.

 ### Love